GeoscienceAustralia/ML-preprocessing/README.md

 # geo-wavelets
 2D Wavelet decomposition/reconstruction for raster data

-## Dependencies:

-Install the following modules into user space (--user) after loading required modules (listed in the next section) on Gadi:
-* `pywavelts, mpi4py, click`:

-  `pip3.7 install --user pywavelets`

-  `pip3.7 install --user mpi4py click `

-There are no major additional dependencies other than the ones defined below, which are already available on Gadi.

 ## Running on Gadi:

 Load modules and define paths (amend as required) as follows for interactive runs: